kumargandhi/ng-xlsx/README.md

 ![Search for country](https://kumargandhi.github.io/assets/ng-xlsx/NgXlsx.png)

-Checkout [SheetJS](https://github.com/SheetJS/sheetjs) tool for more info about extracting data into spreadsheet.
+Checkout [SheetJS](https://github.com/SheetJS/sheetjs) tool for more info about extracting data into spreadsheets.

 Created with `angular cli $ng new`.
 See the [Guide](https://angular.io/tutorial/toh-pt0).